Mike Zunino Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.34 team ERA ranks 18th among all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.34).

 © 2023 Data Skrive.
 All rights reserved.